Danny-AG/who-mortality-data-query-engine/README.md

-# WHO mortality data query engine
+# WHO mortality data query engine (WIP)
-A set of tools to allow easy exploration of data contained in the WHO mortality dataset - https://www.who.int/data/data-collection-tools/who-mortality-database
+A set of tools to allow easy exploration of data contained in the ICD10 revision of the WHO mortality dataset - https://www.who.int/data/data-collection-tools/who-mortality-database

+### Note: This repo is a work in progress and is still under development
+# Current functionality
+* Build and deploy a containerised (using Docker) PostgreSQL database that can model a simplified view of the WHO ICD10 mortality rates dataset.
+The simplified view consists of the following data attributes:
+	* Country - Country of death (in plain text)
+	* Year - Year of death
+	* Cause - Cause of death (in plain text)
+	* Sex - Sex of the deceased
+	* Deaths - Total number of deaths for the above defined group
+* ETL pipeline to download raw mortality rates data from the WHO website, transform into a human readable format, and write to postgres database.
+	* Note as this is an initial implementation, the granular age range data has been ignored, instead only total number of deaths is considered.
+	* Transformations include:
+		* Replacing country codes with human readable country names
+		* Replacing cause codes with human readable causes of death
+		* Replacing sex codes with human readable 'm', 'f' or 'u'

+# Deployment
+Deployment instructions are as followed:

+To deploy the whole pipeline, including deployment of database, run `deploy.sh`

+To deploy the database in isolation, navigate to the postgres directory and run `postgres-build.sh` followed by `postgres-run.sh`

+To run the ingest pipeline in isolation run `python -m pipeline.run_pipeline`
+# Future functionality

 ### Initial plan
 1. Build ETL pipeline to clean up data and load into database (start simple at first, remove most of unnecessary data)